 The results are reported, neatly arranged per child and per group level, and at school level.
 By means of a computer the data are partly assembled in an electronic database.
 The pupil follow system of the 6th Montessori school can be divided into a formal system and an informal system.
 The informal part consists of day-by-day observations of the teacher working with the pupils.
 The teacher observes the pupils:

 - motor system

 - the way in which the child “behaves” verbally, expressively, and musically

 - the way in which the child expresses in words and makes contact with other children or adults

 At least twice a year the teacher will discuss these observations with the parents (not expressing the results in marks however).
 The attitude of the child towards him/herself, to others and to concrete subject matter is given priority.
 The more formal part of assessment consists of a series of method-independent tests.
 It is not for nothing that these tests are mentioned only now since, from our point of view, they belong there.
 The observations of the teacher are valued higher than the results of the tests.
 Therefore we do not offer the tests as frequently as instructed by the makers.
 It is the information from the informal system of assessment mentioned above, that the teacher decides whether a child should have an extra test or even skip one, prompted by the progress the teacher has observed in the child.

 General information about the 6th Montessori School

 The 6th Montessori school is a public primary school.
-At this moment the school has well over 300 pupils divided into twelve groups: four lower level, four mid level and, fou upper level groups.
+At this moment the school has well over 300 pupils divided into fourteen groups: five lower level, five mid level and, four upper level groups.
 Enrolment:The school aims especially at enrolling children from the neighbourhood.